michael-lang/candor-common/README.markdown

 Provides common services for use by Azure Mobile Services and Windows Azure Tools.

 JetBrains ReSharper 8.0.2   C# Edition build 8.0.2000.2660 on 2013-09-27T14:18:12
 JetBrains ReSharper 8.0.2 package for Microsoft Visual Studio.
 For more information about ReSharper, visit http://www.jetbrains.com/resharper/.
-Copyright © 2003–2013 JetBrains, Inc.
+Copyright Â© 2003â€“2013 JetBrains, Inc.

 Microsoft Advertising SDK for Windows Phone
 Microsoft Advertising SDK for Windows Phone